Fin Fin on Teo the Magic Planet: Places

 There are six places to visit in the game.
-The 3-world version was released in Germany, and then the 4-world version was released in Germany.
+The 3-world and 4-world versions were released in Germany.
 The 5-world version was only released in the US and the 6-world version was exclusive to Japan and China.
-However, one can download the 6-world version at EMGE's website below.

 Amile Forest

 This place is available in all versions.
-This is the most famous and important place of the game.
 It is quite high and there is a wide view over the surrounding forests to the "Ermes" mountain.
 In the foreground, there is a straightened branch.
 A "Yaika" tree, twisted in itself, with hanging leaves (similar to a willow or a birch), can be seen behind the branch.
-A little further on the right, there are two palm-like trees.
+On the right, there are two palm-like trees.

-The Amile Forest is Fin Fin's favourite place to be.
+The Amile Forest is Fin Fin's favorite place to be.
 Here he plays, eats and sleeps, and here one can observe him very well as he flies and practices his flying tricks, or sings.
 Here, the player can offer a "Lemo" berry by pressing the spacebar, which he accepts or rejects depending on whether or not he is hungry.

 Lemo Valley

 This place is available in the 5-world version and above.
-Here grow the colorful "Lemo" berries that Fin Fin often eats.
+Here grow the colorful "Lemo" fruit that Fin Fin often eats.
 The valley is surrounded by mountains, on which firs grow.
-The "Lemo" bushes, which always form new flowers and berries, grow in the middle of the valley.
+The "Lemo" bushes, which always form new flowers and fruit, grow in the middle of the valley.
 In the foreground is a hill with many plants, musical flowers and two deciduous trees.

-Fin Fin visits the valley to satisfy his hunger for berries.
-Here one can observe the way he circles the bushes several times and looks for ripe berries.
+Fin Fin visits the valley to satisfy his hunger for fruit.
+Here one can observe the way he circles the bushes several times and looks for ripe fruit.
 If he finds one, he plucks it while hovering around the bush to eat afterwards.
 The player can also beat the neuro-drum by pressing the spacebar.
 If Fin Fin is not present, some plants start to play.
 After a while, animals appear at the concert.
 As soon as Fin Fin appears, the plants stop the music and the animals disappear one by one.